A long time ago in a galaxy far, far away — late 1970s California, to be more precise — the Star Wars universe came into being.

 Just like the many planets and moons that make up the world of Star Wars, the Skywalker Ranch has many spaces (with vastly different purposes) that come together to make it a universe in itself.

 The colossal property is tucked away in the rolling hills of Nicasio in Marin County, California.
-The ranch is located on Lucas Valley Road and, contrary to popular belief, it isn’t named after George Lucas but after John Lucas, a 19th-century rancher who owned the land back in the day.
+Skywalker Ranch is located on Lucas Valley Road which, contrary to popular belief, wasn’t named after George Lucas but after John Lucas, a 19th-century rancher who owned the land back in the day.

 Skywalker Ranch has 14 buildings, a vineyard, organic gardens, a bee colony, an olive tree grove, and a B&B. You may think it’s called a ranch just for the heck of it but there’s actually a barn with animals here.